 Nestled between Pensacola and Panama City, families keep coming back to Destin because there’s something for everyone to enjoy.
 Whether it’s the shops and restaurants downtown, the water parks, or the quirky festivals, you’ll leave with nothing but smiles.

-So pack your swimsuits and flip flops!
-We’ve listed our favorite things to do in Destin so you can kick back, relax, and create new memories in one of the best beach towns in Florida!
+So pack your swimsuits and flip-flops!
+We’ve listed our favorite Destin attractions so you can kick back, relax, and create new memories in one of the best beach towns in Florida!

 Henderson Beach was designated a protected area for the preservation of the area’s natural features and public enjoyment.
 In fact, Henderson Beach is the last remaining coastal scrub area in the city.

 Along the shore, 30-foot white sand dunes meet the warm waters of the Gulf of Mexico.
 Enjoy fishing, nature trails, and over 60 campsites all attached by a boardwalk.
 It’s one of the prettiest beaches in Florida.

 Vibrant emerald green waters are the star of the park, perfect for swimming at a constant 75-80 degrees year-round.
 Because the water is so clear, you will have no trouble seeing marine life like tropical fish, dolphins, and sea turtles.
 This is truly one of the best beaches in North Florida!

 When you visit, we advise avoiding the peak hours of visitation from 10 AM – 3 PM.
 Arriving early or later in the day is the perfect way to nab a great spot on the beach to soak up the sun!